MRU-F22-CS1/instructions/assign4/readme.md

 ---

 ## Written Requirement

-In addition to your code, you will also need to answer a written question for this assignment, which will be placed here (in this document) on November 18th before 5PM.
+In this assignment, you are given a lot of freedom.
+One place you are **not** given freedom is in the format of the building files.

+For this written portion of the assignment, please complete the following:

+1. Describe **two challenges** that the format of the building file presented. **[4 marks]**
+2. Briefly describe **an alternative file format** that would not pose the challenges you provided in `1`. **[2 marks]**
+3. Briefly describe a **different challenge** that your alternative file format would pose. **[1 mark]**

-You will need to put your answer to this question in the `written_requirement.txt` file.
+Put your answers to the questions in the `written_requirement.txt` file.

-### Written Question

-_The written question will be placed here on November 18th._

 ---

 ## Grading

 The code portion of this assignment is worth **9% of your final grade** and is marked on a grade ladder, like the ones you saw in assignment three and exercise four.
+Details follow below.

-The written portion is worth **1% of your final grade** and is marked on a scale from 0 to 3.
+The written portion is worth **1% of your final grade** and is out of 7 marks, as indicated in [that section](#written-requirement).

-Here are the details:

 ### The Coding Portion Grade Ladder